mvc1009/hackingnotes/_docs/privilege-escalation/windows-privesc.md

 ```powershell
 Get-ModifiableServiceFile -Verbose
 ```
-We can also chec the services whose configuration the current user can modify.
+We can also check the services whose configuration the current user can modify.

 ```powershell
 Get-ModifiableService -Verbose
 ```
 Sometimes services are pointing to writeable folders:

 ## Writeable Folders